DolbyIO/web-webrtc-stats/README.md

 # Dolby.io WebRTC Statistics

-This project is a library to use to parse WebRTS statistics.
+This project is a library to use to parse WebRTC statistics.

 ## Install this project